Corrine Collins

 Biography

-Corrine Collins’ research focuses on interracial sociality and sexuality in 20th and 21st century African diaspora literature and popular culture.
-Her articles and essays have appeared in The Journal of Commonwealth Literature, Gastronomica: The Journal of Food and Culture, Public Books, Air/Light Magazine, and Mixed-Race Superheroes (Rutgers UP, 2021).
+Corrine Collins’ research focuses on contemporary African diaspora literature and culture.
+Her articles and essays have appeared, or are forthcoming, in The Journal of Commonwealth Literature, Gastronomica: The Journal of Food and Culture, Women’s Studies: An Interdisciplinary Journal, ASAP/J, Public Books, Air/Light Magazine, and Mixed-Race Superheroes (Rutgers UP, 2021).
 She teaches classes on Black British literature, Caribbean literature, multiraciality, and African Diaspora foodways.

 Before coming to USC, Collins received her Ph.D. in English Literature from Northwestern University, and held a Consortium for Faculty Diversity Postdoctoral Fellowship at Carleton College.
 She is from Birmingham, England, and is the first university graduate in her family.